 Value-Added Tax (VAT)

-VAT increases from 14% to 15% from 1 April 2018 on the supply of goods and services provided by registered vendors.
+VAT is charged on the supply of goods and services provided by registered vendors.
+It remains at 15%.

 Estate duty is levied on property of residents and South African property of non-residents less allowable deductions.
-In line with the Davis Tax Committee recommendations and in keeping with the progressive structure of the tax system, estate duty has increased to 25%.
-The tax is levied on the dutiable value of an estate at a rate of 20% on the first R30 million and at a rate of 25% above R30 million.
+The duty is levied on the dutiable value of an estate at a rate of 20% on the first R30 million and at a rate of 25% above R30 million.